lakshmipathimachineni/cs624-pe-LakshmipathiMachineni/README.md

 Displays a list of saved countries and their currencies.
 Each list item is tappable for more detailed information.
 Shows a message when no countries are saved.

+PE05:

+Allows users to add a new country with its associated currency.
+Provides a form for users to input the country name and currency.
+Displays a list of saved countries and their currencies.
+Each list item is tappable for more detailed information.
+Shows a message when no countries are saved.
+Added stack-based navigators to the “CountriesNav” tab.